 This course is the senior comprehensive experience, focusing on the field of software engineering.
 Development of approaches for the design and implementation of computer systems.
-Topics include the system life cycle, design methodologies, and CASE tools.
+Topics include the system life cycle. design methodologies, and CASE tools.
 Students will take part in the design and development of a significant systems project.
-Prerequisites: Senior standing as a Computer Science or CIS major.
+Prerequisites: Senior standing as a Computer Science, CIS, or Web Development or Design major.